Insight – Strategy – Activation

 Activate your team to move from strategy to action

-- Developing an activation plan for your strategy
+- Developing an activation plan for your insight and your strategy

 - Engaging and motivating staff across functions